Dirac231/BCHamming/README.md

  \
  The project focuses on building a quantum version of the Hamming code and the BCH model. \
 \
-The official report is available [here](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf)
+The official report is available [**here**](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf)

-## Folder structure
+## Abstract

-`Hamming\`: Contains the implementation and documentation of the quantum Hamming code

-`REED_SOLOMON\`: Contains the implementation and documentation of the quantum Reed Solomon

-`Slides.pdf`: Slides in pdf format of the Hackaton Project

-`Report.pdf`: Report of the Hackaton Project

-`requirements.txt`: Required python packages to make the code work
+Quantum error correction protocols are central to the realisation of the power of quantum computing and quantum communication.
+The goal of this project is to develop and implement quantum versions of the Hamming Code, one of the first efficient classical error correcting code, and of the Reed-Solomon code, as well as to simulate and explore the error correction capacities of the code on quantum computers with error and noise profiles obtained from real quantum computing devices.

 ## Installation and Usage
 To use this package you just have to clone the repository: